Version 1.16r11 of June 5th, 2014

 AdaControl is an ASIS application.

 AdaControl is a free tool under GMGPL license.
-Nonetheless, it is a commercial product from Adalog, for which we offer a maintenance contract.
+Nonetheless, it is a commercial product from Adalog, for which we offer a support and maintenance contract.
 We offer also services for the development of rules for your specific needs, or more generally assistance for the definition and usage of programming rules.
 For information, please contact firstname.lastname@example.org.

 AdaControl, like any ASIS application, can run only if compiled with the exact same version of the compiler that it uses itself when executing.
 It is therefore provided as executable only for GNAT GPL/2014 (Windows and Linux); for use with any other version of GNAT, please download the source version and recompile (which is quite easy to do, provided ASIS has been installed).
 It has been tested only with GNAT, but should be easily portable to any other compiler that provides an ASIS interface.